leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Cerebral_Cortex.md

 ## Some advisory notes on the cortex
 Let me save you some time.
 Possibly a lot of time.

 Navigating the cortical literature, you’ll hear a lot of talk about the canonical cortical circuit, but does it even exist?
 Once a majority view, today the debate is more diverse, reflecting the diversity of microcircuitry found in the cortex.
 Whatever the outcome of the debate, there is an agreement of a structural similarity on some level: at very least, the cortex has a clear layered structure and there are some common structural motifs within that structure.
 We will leave the debate on how functionally meaningful is cortical heterogeneity to the biologists.
 While the specific details of cortical anatomy and physiology remain mysterious, several principles of cortical computation have emerged.
-As with systems neuroscience as a whole, focusing on these principles, rather than their specific implementation, will be more useful for our purposes{link}.
+As with systems neuroscience as a whole, focusing on these principles, rather than their specific implementation, will be more useful for [our purposes]({{ site.baseurl }}/Systems_Neuroscience_for_AI_Introduction/).

 The next advisory note is not so much a debate, but flags a conceptual relic left over from a time when we didn’t know any better.
 You’ll read researchers talking about the ‘cortical column’, purportedly the functional unit of cortical computation which spans its layers vertically.
 But the circuit-level anatomy of a column lacks observational evidence, and a universally accepted definition of columns does not exist. [da Costa and Martin (2010)](https://doi.org/10.3389/fnana.2010.00016) discuss the origin of the confusion and why it endures.